immcantation/shazam/docs/topics/distToNearest.md

 multiple sequences but only 1 unique sequence, (in which case every sequence in this group is the de facto nearest neighbor to each other, thus giving rise to distances of 0), `NA`s are returned instead of zero-distances.

+Note on `subsample`: Subsampling is performed independently in each group of sequences sharing the same `vCallColumn`, `jCallColumn`, and junction length.
+If `subsample` is larger than number of sequences in the group, it is ignored.
+In other words, subsampling is performed only on groups of sequences of size equal to or greater than `subsample`.
+`DIST_NEAREST` has values calculated using all sequences in the group for groups of size smaller than `subsample` and values calculated using a subset of sequences for the larger groups.
+To select a value of `subsample`, it can be useful to explore the group sizes in `db`.

 References